plaintextspokane/plaintextspokane.github.io/about.md

 This is a one-man, volunteer operation.

-<a href="https://en.wikipedia.org/wiki/Spokane,_Washington" target="_blank">Spokane ↑</a> is a city in the state of Washington and this site is meant to be of use to the people there.
+<a href="https://en.wikipedia.org/wiki/Spokane,_Washington" target="_blank">Spokane ↑</a> refers to the people and place that make up the heart of the Inland Northwest.